Patterson Lakes Waterways

 In support of Council’s Resolution to cease the use of glyphosate herbicides Council is working with other industry partners to consider possible alternative approaches to weed control and recognise that the immediate response may not be the most effective or appropriate in the long term.
 However, we will continue to work through the change in order to ensure the best outcome for the community.

-Under the direction of Council, Melbourne Water contractors are undertaking weed steaming as an alternative treatment for the Quiet Lakes with a mechanical approach being undertaken for the Tidal Waterways.
+Under the direction of Council, Melbourne Water contractors are undertaking weed steaming as an alternative treatment for the Quiet Lakes with a combination approach of both mechanical and manual being undertaken for the Tidal Waterways.

 At times, particularly in warm weather, aquatic growth can occur and be seen in the waterways.
 This usually occurs from October to January.
 These water plants are common and generally pose no risk to human, animal or environmental health, in fact they provide some environmental benefits toward improving water quality.